 The new tunes are very different from their first eponymous release which was pulsating, dark and epitomised by O’Kandi’s deep tenor voice.
 ‘Yours For You’ brought some life and vibrancy to the night and live, O Children brought a bit of needed jump to the party but sadly after dealing with the almost constant feedback and then Harry James’ bass amp cutting out the band and the crowd were left a little deflated.
 Although they came through with their normal swagger and new dance floor fillers they were unable to get a predominantly DJ loving crowd truly salivating.

-With a night of sound man faults and technical difficulties the true class of these two bands struggled to shine through but shine they did.
+With a night of sound man faults and technical the true class of these two bands struggled to shine through but shine they did.
 Both come with a fresh take on the alternative scene.
 Men’s Adventures are spitting and snarling like a spaghetti western with better guitars and O Children are bringing a bit more colour to an otherwise predictable scene.
-Both the bands are strong enough to push through the riff raff and become prominent in the coming year.
+Both the bands are strong enough to push through the and become prominent in the coming year.
 They’ve got the look but have they got the luck?